 Research shows that while false confessions occur among defendants of any age, the phenomenon occurs more frequently among juveniles.
 The Innocence Project explains that people may admit to a crime they didn’t commit for the following reasons:

-Back in 1971, as some readers here in Pleasanton may remember, then President Nixon dramatically declared a "war on drugs," as is explained by the Drug Policy Alliance.
+Back in 1971, as some readers here in Dublin may remember, then President Nixon dramatically declared a "war on drugs," as is explained by the Drug Policy Alliance.
 In the years that followed, drug agencies grew in size and strength, resulting in hundreds of thousands of drug charges and equally as many convictions.
 Although drug detection techniques have become more sophisticated over the years, one staple has remained the same for generations: the drug-sniffing dog.

 Consider for a moment the world around you, particularly when it comes to standards.
 When you go to the doctors or visit the hospital, there are health care and safety standards in place.
 The roads you drive on to get to these locations and the signs you follow are all thanks to standards.
 Even the vehicle you drive in needs to meet certain federal standards before a manufacturer it allowed to sell it.